Mutotu/python-flask-public-blog/README.md

 # Public blog... in flask!
-It's throwback Tuesday!
-Remember this gem? https://github.com/SEI-ATL-3-8/public-blog
+It's throwback Thursday!
+Remember this gem? https://git.generalassemb.ly/SEIR-1011/express-public-blog

 ### Overview
 We will build a flask app that provides a backend for a public blog.
 We need to satisfy all the following use cases: